/ Business Services

 Every expense charged on a Hope credit card will be automatically assigned to the cardholder’s Certify account.
 It is the cardholder’s responsibility to document each charge and submit for approval.

-Instructions on how to use Certify can be found in the Certify User Manual.
-Additional questions about using Certify should be directed to the Accounts Payable Coordinator and/or to Certify’s support team.
+Questions about using Certify should be directed to the Accounts Payable Coordinator and/or to Certify’s support team.
 Certify’s support team can be reached at (888) 925-0510, option 2.

 CERTIFY REMINDERS